soundpress/RulesOfNYC/docs/c06/index.rst

    (9) Construction of a bridge or crossing of a watercourse or wetland which does not require a permit from a regulatory agency other than the Department shall require the review and approval of the Department.
 Such bridge or crossing shall be constructed to prevent adverse impacts on the quality of the water supply.

-   (10) Maintenance of an existing impervious surface that is a noncomplying regulated activity shall not require the review and approval of the Department.
+   (10) Maintenance of an existing impervious surface shall not require the review and approval of the Department.

    (11) The following requirements are applicable to creation of an impervious surface in the East of Hudson watershed within a Designated Main Street Area:

       (i) Creation of any new impervious surface within a Designated Main Street Area requires a stormwater pollution prevention plan which complies with the requirements of subdivisions (b), (c), and (d) of this section, except that the foregoing requirements of this subparagraph shall not apply to the creation of a new impervious surface for an activity set forth in paragraph (2) of this subdivision which complies with the provisions of paragraph (2).

-      (ii) Within thirty (30) days of the effective date of these rules and regulations, a local government may define by metes and bounds, tax maps or other geographic boundaries a proposed Designated Main Street Area within its boundaries, and apply to the Department for approval of such proposal.
-Within thirty (30) days of such application the Department may approve, disapprove, or approve with modifications, such Designated Main Street Area.
-If the Department disapproves the application, the local government shall have an additional thirty (30) days in which to submit a revised application for approval of the proposed Designated Main Street Area, and the Department shall approve or disapprove the application within thirty (30) days of receipt of such revised application.
-The Department will approve only a limited number of Designated Main Street Areas and local governments may not designate all areas of population concentrations in the East of Hudson watershed as Designated Main Street Areas.
-The approved boundary description of a Designated Main Street Area shall be made available by the Department for public inspection at its field offices in the East of Hudson watershed.
+      (ii) The approved boundary descriptions of all Designated Main Street Areas shall be made available by the Department for public inspection at its field offices in the East of Hudson watershed.

 (b) Stormwater pollution prevention plans.